oceanprotocol/list-purgatory/policies/guide-to-submitting-a-dmca-takedown-notice.md

 ## On Re-Submitting a DMCA Notice

-Re-posting the exact same content that was the subject of a takedown notice without following the proper process ([outlined below](#responding-to-a-dmca-notice)) is a violation of our DMCA Policy and Ocean Market's [Terms of Service](https://github.com/oceanprotocol/market/blob/main/content/pages/terms.md).
+Re-posting the exact same content that was the subject of a takedown notice without following the proper process is a violation of our DMCA Policy and Ocean Market's [Terms of Service](https://github.com/oceanprotocol/market/blob/main/content/pages/terms.md).
 If you commit or post content to this repository that violates our Terms of Service, we will delete that content and may suspend access in other ways as well.

 ----